Educational Services Division » Visual and Performing Arts

 22nd Annual District Art Show

 FVSD proudly presents the 22nd Annual District Art Show.
-This event will showcase student artwork and is open to the public on Tuesday, March 25, 2025, from 4 PM to 7 PM at the District Central Office.
+This event will feature student artwork and is open to the public on Tuesday, March 25, 2025, from 4 PM to 7 PM at the District Central Office.
 Join us for interactive art stations, live performances from our Middle School Vocal Music program, photo booths, food trucks, and more.

 Annual Monster Concert